 recognize reality, but does not include simple alcohol intoxication, transitory reaction to drug ingestion, organic brain syndrome or developmental disability unless it results in the severity of impairment described herein.
 The term mental illness is not limited to “psychosis” or “active psychosis,” but shall include all conditions that result in the severity of impairment described herein.
 (N.J.S.A.30:4-27.2r).

 Mental impairment and neurological impairment can also qualify as mental illness in NJ.
-Below are the definitions of mental impairment and neurological impairment that apply to a person under the laws of NJ.
+Below are the definitions of cognitive impairment and neurological impairment under NJ law.

 “Mental impairment” means impairment in cognitive, neurological, sensory, or cerebral functioning resulting from causes other than mental illness.